 We provide information on the population status and productivity of North American Canada geese (Branta canadensis), brant (B. bernicla), snow geese (Chen caerulescens), Ross' geese (C. rossii), emperor geese (C. canagica), white-fronted geese (Anser albifrons), and tundra swans (Cygnus columbianus).
-The timing of spring snowmelt in important goose and swan nesting areas in most of the Arctic and subarctic was near average, or earlier than average in 2005.
-Delayed nesting phenology or reduced nesting effort was indicated for only Alaska's North Slope and areas of the eastern Canadian High Arctic.
-Primary abundance indices in 2005 increased from 2004 levels for 12 goose populations and decreased for 13 goose populations.
-Primary indices in 2005 increased for western tundra swans and decreased for eastern tundra swans.
-Of these 27 populations, the Atlantic, Eastern Prairie, Mississippi Flyway Giant, and Aleutian Canada goose populations, and the Western Arctic/Wrangel Island snow goose population displayed significant positive trends during the most recent 10-year period.
-Only Short Grass Prairie Population Canada geese and Pacific brant displayed significant negative 10year trends.
-The forecast for the production of geese and swans in North America in 2005 is generally favorable and improved from that of 2004.
+In 2006, the timing of spring snowmelt in important goose and swan nesting areas in most of the Arctic and subarctic was earlier than average.
+Delayed nesting phenology or reduced nesting effort was indicated for only Alaska's Yukon Delta, other coastal areas of Alaska, and near the Mackenzie River Delta in the western Canadian Arctic.
+Primary abundance indices in 2006 increased from 2005 levels for 13 goose populations and decreased for 11 goose populations.
+Primary abundance indices in 2006 for both populations of tundra swans increased from 2005 levels.
+The Mississippi Flyway Giant and the Atlantic Canada goose populations, the Western Arctic/ Wrangel Island snow goose population, and the Pacific white-fronted goose population displayed significant positive trends during the most recent 10-year period.
+The Short Grass Prairie Canada goose and the Mid-continent light goose populations showed significant negative 10-year trends.
+The forecast for the production of geese and swans in North America in 2006 is generally favorable and improved from that of 2005.